High-Asset Divorce | Pennsylvania Family Law Blog - The Law Offices of Sheryl R. Rentz

 Managing Luxury Personal Property in Divorce in Montgomery County

-In a high-asset divorce, property such as fine art, jewelry, designer collections, collectables, and antiques may have significant monetary value as well as be deeply emotional value.
+In a high-asset divorce, property such as fine art, jewelry, designer collections, collectibles, and antiques may have significant monetary value as well as deep emotional value.
 When a marriage ends, deciding who keeps what requires accurate appraisal and strategic negotiation.
 Read the rest »

 Life After Luxury: Preparing for Lifestyle Changes Following a High-Asset Divorce in Montgomery County